 The headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
 The headteacher will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.

-All suspensions and exclusions will be formally recorded on the school's management information system.
+All suspensions and exclusions will be formally recorded on the school's pupil information system and CPOMS.

 5. Factors to consider when suspending or excluding a pupil

 When considering the suspension or exclusion of a pupil, the headteacher will: